digitoimistodude/air-reactions/README.md

   By default, reactions will be saved to user meta to allow users to react once per post.

-  TODO: If this is set to `false`, the plugin uses [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs) to set browser fingerprints to reaction events and save the reactions to the posts only.
+  TODO: If this is set to `false`, use localstorage or [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs) to set browser fingerprints to reaction events and save the reactions to the posts only.

   Default: `true`